 - However, the clinical syndrome of ABPA affects about 1% of those with asthma and 5-10% of those with CF (particularly if affected by bronchiectasis).

-- An Australian study found that in a cohort of CF patients, colonisation rates with Aspergillus spp. were about 19%, with ABPA affecting about 5%.
+- One study found that in a cohort of CF patients, infection rate with Aspergillus spp. was 2.4%, whilst ABPA affected 0.8%.

 - People with asthma and CF are mostly affected.
 Clinical manifestations are: